What to Actually Pack for Fantastic Hiking in Europe Now

 Mountain Gear to Pack for Hiking in Europe

-After years of being a serial overpacker, I now try to pack light in all things.
-This includes the hiking supplies I pack for a day on the trail.
+After years of being a serial overpacker, I now try to pack light in all things — including hiking supplies for a day on the trail.

-I can get tired of carrying weight on my back rather quickly, so to head off the problem of overpacking from the start, I carry a small travel backpack rather than a proper hiking backpack.
+I can get tired of carrying weight on my back rather quickly, so I head off the problem of overpacking from the start by carrying a small travel backpack rather than a proper hiking backpack.

 It still has space for all the things I need to carry, but rather than remaining half-full (half-empty?) ever after I’ve added my essentials, it is pretty much full with just the basics.